csaea/sandbox/python-quick-reference.md

 ## Variables

 Variables store information for you to use repeatedly.
-To define a variable, use an `=` sign to assign a value:
+To define a variable, use an `=` sign.

 ```python
 my_variable = some_value